-- 1. It will be possible to withdraw from an examination via the examination registration system up to 3 calendar days before the examination takes place. - 2.
-Any student who has withdrawn from an examination should re-register on a subsequent occasion, in accordance with the provisions of Article 4.
+- 1. It will be possible to withdraw from an examination via Osirs up to 3 calendar days before the examination takes place. - 2.
+Any student who has withdrawn from an examination has to re-register on a subsequent occasion, in accordance with the provisions of Article 5.